oss-for-surgtech/workshop-hamlyn2024/posters/README.md

 ## Poster Presentation
-* Authors must print posters to be presented in poster boards and in a 5-minutes spotlight talks!
+* Authors must print posters to be presented in poster boards between 14:30 to 15:15
+* Authors can accommodate either one A0 poster portrait on each board, or two A1 landscape.
 * Organisers provide poster boards available for authors and respective material to setup poster
-* Organiser can accommodate either one A0 poster portrait on each board, or two A1 landscape.

 ## Program Chairs
 * Dr [Eva Herbst](https://evaherbst.github.io/personal_website/), ETH Zurich